wp-plugins/w4-post-list/readme.txt

 === W4 Post List ===
 Contributors: sajib1223
-Tags: post, widget, shortcode, list, media, custom post type Requires at least: 3.0
+Tags: post, post list, custom post list, custom post type, widget, shortcode, media Requires at least: 3.0
 Tested up to: 3.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 W4 Post List lets you create a list of posts and display them.
 The extraordinary feature is, one can chose which information to show and where to show it regarding the post.
 The plugin gives you total freedom to create your list template using shortcode tags and style it.

 == Description ==